asinfotrack/yii2-toolbox/README.md

 <?php Penel::end(); ?>
 ```

+###### SimpleNav
+Simple navigation widget which has the same functionality as the regular nav-widget (`\yii\bootstrap\Nav`) but
+renders a plain and simple HTML-list which can then be further styled with css.
+No dropdown...just clean code!

 ###### StatsBoxes
 Renders a variable amount of stats boxes with title, icon and a value.
 This is ideal for a detail view of
 a model.